SAFE AI

 Get in touch.

-We want to hear your ideas - if you want to be involved, have a project or research we should know about, feedback or tips, please either contact us at info@cdacnetwork.org, or fill in this survey (link) or via the online form on the left.
+We want to hear your ideas - if you want to be involved, have a project or research we should know about, feedback or tips, please either contact us via the online form or at info@cdacnetwork.org.

 This project has been funded by UK International Development from the UK government.